 - All coaches to undertake a self-assessment prior to attending any training activity for any COVID-19 symptoms.
-No-one should leave home to participate in powerchair football activity if they, or someone they live with, has any of the following: - A high temperature (above 37.8°C); - A new, continuous cough; - o A loss of, or change to, their sense of smell or taste. - Waiting for a SARS-CoV-2 (COVID-19) test result
+No-one should leave home to participate in powerchair football activity if they, or someone they live with, has any of the following: - A high temperature (above 37.8°C);

+- A new, continuous cough; - o A loss of, or change to, their sense of smell or taste. - Waiting for a SARS-CoV-2 (COVID-19) test result

-Provide either an NHS Covid pass or a LFT result, as described above.
+Provide vaccination status and a negative LFT result, as described above.

-This check should be done before each training session and must be recorded in regular risk assessments and it is important to note that no training session should take place without this having been done.
+This check should be done before each training session and must be recorded in regular risk assessments or checklists and it is important to note that no training session should take place without this having been done.